Admissions & School Places

 We offer a one-off uniform grant to any child starting with us who is entitled to Pupil Premium.
 We will provide a sweatshirt, two polo shirts, PE kit and book bag for any child receiving this additional funding.

-Open days for parents interested in Reception places are held in the Autumn term.
-Tours are led by year 6 children and Ms Stewart and Mrs Rutter-Brown are available to talk to.
+Open days for parents interested in Reception places are usually held in the Autumn term.
+Tours are led by year 6 children and Mrs Rutter-Brown and Mrs McHugh are available to talk to.
 Details of these are on the school calendar.
+Please read the note above re covid-19 restrictions.

 The leaflet School Readiness has been developed in consultation with parents and agencies who support children's learning and development in the 4 to 5 years before they come to school.